microsoft/verona/docs/internal/abi.md

 ### Regions

 A region is a tree of related objects, not necessarily contiguous in memory.
+Region objects can be placed anywhere in the heap and will depend on the memory allocator design.
-The reason for grouping objects in the same region is to they can be accessed together by the same behaviour.
+The reason for grouping objects in the same region is so they can be accessed together by the same behaviour.
 However, some regions (ex. sandboxes) do require memory to be contiguous (for range access protection).

-Two regions can have overlapping memory addresses.
+Objects have their sizes known statically and are allocated directly and assigned to a region.
 The Verona compiler guarantees that one behaviour cannot write to another region's memory by not having pointer arithmetic and checking provenance at compile time.
 However, dynamic arrays can still have dynamic out-of-bounds access, which should trigger a run time error.

-Objects have their sizes known statically and are allocated directly and assigned to a region.
 Dynamic arrays can grow their storage size, to add more elements at run time, but each element still has a static size.

-### Forests
+### Graphs, Trees and Forests

+Internally, regions form a graph of (`mut`, `readonly`) pointers between objects, dominated by a sentinel (`iso`) pointer.

-Regions can point to other regions (via their sentinel objects), recursively.
+Regions can also point to other regions (via their sentinel objects), recursively.
 Sentinel objects can only have a single owning reference, so when another region acquires the owning reference, it is moved from the previous region to the new one.
-This forms a forest, or a tree of trees of objects (not a DAG).
+No two regions can point to the same sentinel object, forming a tree of regions (not a graph).

+`cown`s isolate a region (and its sub-regions) to be used by a behaviour.
+They can also be reserved together for behaviours that use more than one `cown`.
+The set of `cown`s defines a _forest_ of regions.

-When regions are frozen (made immutable), their references move outside of the forest, so any behavior can read its objects concurrently and no updates are possible.
+When regions are frozen (made immutable), their references move outside of the tree, so any behavior can read its objects concurrently and no updates are possible.
+After being frozen, the immutable tree allows any other region to point to its members directly.
+For that reason, Verona doesn't allow thawing regions.

 ## Concrete Types